mymedialab/booking/README.md

  * Database quickly builds up cruft because of the many-to-many's everywhere.
 I should cascade removals better.
 Should it be optional?

+ * The Interval / Reservation meta are basically the same table.
+Could we put a pivot column on there?
+Seems a bit over-normalised to me, one indirection too far.
+But it might just make us more portable and easily extensible?